 9. Add a squeeze of citrus.

-Adding some citrus fruit in a bowl to the kitchen counter instantly makes a room feel happy and bright and it’s so simple!
+Adding some citrus fruit in a bowl to the kitchen counter instantly makes a room feel happy and bright— and it’s so simple!

-10. Dress the bed for summer.
+10. Dress the bed for the warm weather.

 If you live in a cold climate you probably change your bed seasonally for comfort and put lighter weight covers on.
 So it’s time to pack away the flannel sheets and down comforters.
-Linens, cottons, and light and summery colors just make you feel cooler!
+Linens, cottons, and light and summery colors just make you feel cooler.

 11. Add a splash of summery patterns.